huggingface/dataset-viewer/README.md

 Responses:

-- `200`: JSON content that provides the types of the columns (see https://huggingface.co/docs/datasets/about_dataset_features.html) and the data rows, with the following structure:
+- `200`: JSON content that provides the types of the columns (see features at https://huggingface.co/docs/datasets/about_dataset_features.html) and the data rows, with the following structure.
+Note that the features are ordered and this order can be used to display the columns in a table for example.

   ```json
   {